Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Words have no power to impress the mind without the exquisite horror of their reality."
+> "Too much sanity may be madness and the maddest of all, to see life as it is and not as it should be. "
-> — **Edgar Allan Poe**
+> — **Miguel de Cervantes**

 ---